Complex density of continuum states in resonant quantum tunneling

 (iii) A degenerate (higher than quadratic) extreme of the potential causes divergent time shifts in both minimum and maximum cases \cite{Str14+}.
 This concerns the flat potential in Fig.\,\ref{poti}(b).
 A quartic maximum of $V(x)$ at $E_0$ leads to a power-law divergence ${\rm Re}\Delta{\cal T}(E)\propto|E\-E_0|^{-1/4}$.
 The corresponding quartic minimum of $-V(x)$ gives rise to the dependence $-{\rm Im}\Delta{\cal T}(E)\propto\Theta(E_0\-E)|E\-E_0|^{-1/4}$.

-All the above singularities are reproduced in Fig.\,\ref{time} by the curves ${\rm Re}\Delta{\cal T}(E)$ and ${\rm Im}\Delta{\cal T}(E)$, and their correlates are seen in the associated curves ${\rm Re}{\overline\Delta}\rho(E)$ and ${\rm Im}\Delta{\overline\rho}(E)$.
-We know that singular energy dependencies of the level density in bound quantum systems are connected with the ESQPTs, which for systems with a single degree of freedom $f$ originate in non-analytic variations of classical periods of closed orbits \cite{Cej06,Cap08,Str14+}.
+All the above singularities are reproduced in Fig.\,\ref{time} by the curves ${\rm Re}\Delta{\cal T}(E)$ and ${\rm Im}\Delta{\cal T}(E)$, and their correlates are seen in the associated curves ${\rm Re}\Delta{\overline\rho}(E)$ and ${\rm Im}\Delta{\overline\rho}(E)$.
+We know that singular energy dependencies of the level density in bound quantum systems are connected with the ESQPTs, which for systems with a single degree of freedom $f$ originate in non-analytic variations of classical periods of closed orbits \cite{Cej06,Cap08,Lar13,Str14+}.
 The present analysis therefore generalizes the concept of the $f\=1$ ESQPT from bound to scattering systems.
-It turns out that in the latter case the known classification of ESQPTs needs to be applied separately to both normal and inverted potentials.
+It shows that in the latter case dual ESQPT structures exist separately in both real and imaginary parts of the level density.
+They are classified by stationary points of the normal and inverted potential applied in allowed and forbidden regions, respectively.
 We point out that semiclassical calculations of tunneling resonances---already revealing an anomaly connected with the barrier maximum---were reported earlier in Refs.\,\cite{Con68+,Roy78}.
-The present work transcends the older results by disclosing the role of the complex tunneling time in the semiclassical solutions, and by classifying the singularities of the continuum level density through the known typology of ESQPTs.
+Our work extends these results to general stationary points of any tunneling potential.